jonswatson/shader_experiments/README.md

 # Compute shader toy based on wgpu

+---

+This repo is for my personal experiments with wgpu and shaders.
+Originally taken from googlefonts/compute-shader-101

+---

 This is a starting point for running compute shaders and drawing the image output into a window, based on [wgpu].
 You should be able to change the shader (paint.wgsl) and run using simply `cargo run`.

 If there are syntax errors in the shader, the error message can be pretty cryptic.
 It might be useful to run [naga] from the commandline to validate the shader code.